Probability is always…

 Independent events

-Example: a card is selected from a deck of 52 cards, it is then put back in the deck and a second card is selected.
+For example, a card is selected from a deck of 52 cards, it is then put back in the deck and a second card is selected.
 What is the probability of choosing a king and then a nine?

 Dependent events

-Two or more events, where the outcome of the 1st event affects the outcome of the next event, and so on – think “and”, which is calculated by:
+Two or more events occur, where the outcome of the 1st event affects the outcome of the next event, and so on – again think “and”, but this one is calculated as follows – where P(B|A) read as “the probability that B happens, given that A has already occurred”:

-Example: a card is selected from a deck of 52 cards, it is kept to one side and a second card is selected.
+For example, a card is selected from a deck of 52 cards, it is kept to one side and a second card is selected.
 What is the probability of choosing a king and then a nine?

 Mutually exclusive events